Premier’s Awards for Indigenous Youth Excellence in Sport

 The Award’s selection committee will assess nominees using the following five criteria:

-- Sport Achievements — Pursuing and achieving sport performances leading towards podium placements at provincial, national and international competitions
+- Sport Achievements — Pursuing and achieving sport performances leading towards podium placements at regional, provincial, national and international competitions

 - Education — Demonstrating a commitment to academic studies and continued education